strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.19-to-beta.20.md

 In the media library features, We wanted to make sure media would keep their ordering.
 To implement this in mongo we had to change the way the media relation was built.

 Previously, the `upload_file` collection was the one keeping track of the relations and the entity related to the file had not reference to it.
-Implementing ordering without cahnges the relations proved unfeasible.
-FInally we decided to add the reverse reference in the entities so it would make accessing the files really easy.
+Implementing ordering without changes the relations proved unfeasible.
+Finally we decided to add the reverse reference in the entities so it would make accessing the files really easy.

-You will hence need to migrate your `mongo` database to avoid loosing references to your files.
+You will hence need to migrate your `mongo` database to avoid losing references to your files.

 ### Backup your database